 Learn more here on Working with an existing Grunt project.

 Platforms – Setting Up Development Tools

 First of all, Appium required Mac OS X Lion (10.7+) or newer to run, and it’s always recommended to use the latest and greatest.
 When developing for iOS make sure your Xcode environment is properly set up.
-For instance, read How to Install Xcode, Homebrew, Git, RVM, Ruby & Rails on Mac OS X to get all specific details on how to setup Ruby with all depedencies, proper Xcode configuration etc. to get started with Appium for iOS.
+For instance, read How to Install Xcode, Homebrew, Git, RVM, Ruby & Rails on Mac OS X to get all specific details on how to setup Ruby with all dependencies, proper Xcode configuration, etc. to get started with Appium for iOS.
 For Xcode requirements, there seems to be quite a lot of issues with older ones (6.x) so use the latest one and preferably with the latest iOS devices (9.3.1 at the moment).

-This probably causes some discussion but setting up Appium for Android is easier that getting things working on Xcode/iOS.
+This probably causes some discussion but setting up Appium for Android is easier than getting things working on Xcode/iOS.
 Just install the Android Studio.
 When this is done (and yes, it typically takes some time to install, configure and make sure all Android API levels are properly installed/set up) set

 $ANDROID_HOME environmental variable to point your Android SDK path.
 If you unzipped the Android SDK to /usr/local/adt/, for example, you should add this to your shell startup: